-1. a statement as to whether the applicant is a corporation, partnership, single proprietorship, association or other business entity;
+1. a statement as to whether the applicant and the applicant's operator are corporations, partnerships, single proprietorships, associations or other business entities;

 2. the name, address, telephone number and, as applicable, Social Security number and employer identification number of the: